COMP 440 (2020) - Home Page

 You must meet all the requirements of the wrapped course.
 As a graduate course, you are required to do work additional to the 300-level wrapped course, generally in the form of an research essay on some topic related to the wrapped course.

+Students must reach out to the course coordinator of the 300-level course and identify themselves.
 The course coordinator for the 300-level wrapped course will let you know what the requirements are for their course.

 Your grade for COMP 440 will be determined based on the following assessment weightings: